-The Contractor was reminded the following issues and take actions if necessary
+The Contractor was reminded the following issues and take actions if necessary:

-- Watering the haul road especially in conjunction to the existing golf course and during excavation work areas regularly; - Provide dust suppression mitigation measures especially potential dust generation activities such as rock breaking; - Minimize the water quality impact when undertaking excavation works.
-Temporary drainage system and contingency plan should be proposed to the Engineer's Representative (ER) for approval and ET for comment.
+- Watering/modify the haul road, during rock breaking, loading/unloading of dusty materials in order to minimize the dust generation; - Minimize the water quality impact when undertaking cut-and-fill works.
 It is important to provide sufficient temporary drainage at critical areas to confine, collect and provide proper treatment before discharge to marine water and stream courses to ensure the water quality is comply with WPCO requirement; - Minimize the exposed areas by controlling the vegetation clearance area.
-Vegetation should be kept in-situ as much as possible until works require at the construction areas; - Minimize the cut-and-fill areas; - Removal of the vegetation stockpiles; - Strengthen the preventive/interim measures for the silty runoff along the boundary of the exposed areas especially at low lying areas.
-More frequency maintenance on the silt fence is necessary; - Modification at major haul road to prevent the silty runoff is necessary; and - Providing wheel washing facilities.
+Vegetation should be kept in-situ as much as possible until works require at the construction areas;

+- Minimize the cut-and-fill areas especially during wet seasons; - Properly dispose of the vegetation stockpiles and construction waste off-site; - Strengthen the preventive/interim measures for the silty runoff along the boundary of the exposed areas especially at low lying areas.
+More frequent maintenance on the silt fence is necessary; - Providing wheel washing facilities; - Provide chemical storage areas on site: - Install temporary drainage system at the concrete batching plant area to ensure all wastewater will be recycled and reused on site and no wastewater discharge from the concrete batching plant outside the works boundary; - Provide temporary drainage at the temporary bridges; - Cover the bare slopes or other means to minimize the dust and runoff impacts to nearby sensitive receivers; - Provide treatment facilities especially at water sensitive areas before water discharges from construction site; and - Maintenance of the silt curtain (integrity of the silt curtain and removal of settled silt deposited within the silt curtain) installed outside the fresh water inland marsh.